people-os/hubot-as-mebot/README.md

 5. Restart, just in case
     1. My experience is that once this is all set up it's best to restart
     2. Using the More dropdown (top right) restart all Dynos

+### Windows

+*This section needs work, but this should not be a blocker.*

+1. Get node.js
+    1. I use whatever the latest ^6.x is.
+    2. Plenty of guides exist for this, I'm not going to replicate or recommend.
+2. `npm install hubot-as-mebot --production`
+    1. Create &amp; go to an empty directory to install into
+    2. Run the above command
+3. Set up environment
+    1. Read the Environment Variables section of this document
+    2. I quite like using `SET` commands in a .bat file for this
+4. Run bin/hubot
+    1. I quite like using a `CALL` in the .bat file for this

 ### Environment Variables